Economic woes to soften Britain's summit stance

 That option might have short-term political appeal for Cameron who leads a coalition with the smaller, pro-Europe Liberal Democrats and wants to avoid a repeat of the guerrilla warfare over Europe that tore his party apart in the 1990s.

-Around 80 Conservative MPs -- more than a quarter of the total -- defied Cameron in October and backed calls for a referendum on Britain's membership of the EU.
+Around 80 Conservative members of parliament (MPs) -- more than a quarter of the total -- defied Cameron in October and backed calls for a referendum on Britain's membership of the EU.

 Britons are unenthusiastic about the EU, which is portrayed in the press as a cash-guzzling bureaucracy, but are more concerned about rising prices and unemployment than a debate about the country's place in Europe.